Bradyvaughan/goodgames/README.md

 # Good Games

-[Good Games live][heroku] **NB:** This should be a link to your production site
+[Good Games live][heroku]

 [heroku]: http://www.goodgameswp.us

 Good Games is a full-stack web application loosely inspired by Goodreads.
-The backend is set upw ith Ruby on Rails and a PostgreSQL database.
+The backend is set up with Ruby on Rails and a PostgreSQL database.
 The frontend is handled with React.js using the Redux framework.

 ## Features & Implementation